rahulambhore3/rahulambhore3.github.io/_posts/2017-10-06-microsoft-ignite-review.md

 ---
 layout: post
-title: Microsoft Ignite and why you need to go: From Ignite to Burn
+title: "Microsoft Ignite and why you need to go: From Ignite to Burn"
+summary: "My Microsoft Ignite 2017 Review"
 date: 2017-10-06 16:10:51.000000000 -05:00
 type: post
 parent_id: '0'